 Eptifibatide reversibly inhibits platelet aggregation by preventing the binding of fibrinogen, von Willebrand factor, and other adhesive ligands to GP IIb/IIIa.
 When administered intravenously, eptifibatide inhibits ex vivo platelet aggregation in a dose- and concentration-dependent manner.
 Platelet aggregation inhibition is reversible following cessation of the eptifibatide infusion; this is thought to result from dissociation of eptifibatide from the platelet.

 Human pharmacodynamic data were obtained in healthy subjects and in patients presenting with UA or NSTEMI and/or undergoing percutaneous coronary intervention.
 Studies in healthy subjects enrolled only males; patient studies enrolled approximately one-third women.
-In these studies, Eptifibatide Injection inhibited ex vivo platelet aggregation induced by adenosine diphosphate (ADP) and other agonists in a dose- and concentration-dependent manner.
-The effect of Eptifibatide Injection was observed immediately after administration of a 180 mcg/kg intravenous bolus.
-Table 4 shows the effects of dosing regimens of Eptifibatide Injection used in the IMPACT II and PURSUIT studies on ex vivo platelet aggregation induced by 20 µM ADP in PPACK-anticoagulated platelet-rich plasma and on bleeding time.
+In these studies, eptifibatide inhibited ex vivo platelet aggregation induced by adenosine diphosphate (ADP) and other agonists in a dose- and concentration-dependent manner.
+The effect of eptifibatide was observed immediately after administration of a 180-mcg/kg intravenous bolus.
+Table 4 shows the effects of dosing regimens of eptifibatide used in the IMPACT II and PURSUIT studies on ex vivo platelet aggregation induced by 20 μM ADP in PPACK-anticoagulated platelet-rich plasma and on bleeding time.
 The effects of the dosing regimen used in ESPRIT on platelet aggregation have not been studied.

 |Inhibition of platelet aggregation 15 min after bolus||84%|